- men's Basketball

 - Player Bio

 - Mustang Athletics Home

-Ryan Orton enters his second season as men's basketball coach for the Western Wyoming Community College Mustangs.
+Ryan Orton enters his third season as the men's head basketball coach for the Western Wyoming Community College Mustangs.
 In his first year at the helm, the Mustangs finished the 2012-13 campaign with a 9-21 overall record, sixth place finish in the Northern Conference and a first round exit in the Region IX post-season tournament.
 Year two showed marked improvement as the team finished the 2014-15 season 14-17 overall and a tie for fourth in conference play.
 The 2013-14 team also finished in the top five, nationally, in team grade point average and all seven sophomores crossed the stage to receive their degrees in May of 2014.

 In 2003-04 Orton served as the head coach at Lane Community College in Eugene, OR.
 During the 2003-04 season the Titans finished second in the entire NWAACC (Oregon & Washington Community Colleges) in points allowed per game at 63.8.

 Orton began his coaching career at Eastern Washington University in Cheney, WA.
 During his five years with the Eagle men's basketball program they qualified for the Big Sky Conference post-season tournament each year including three straight Big Sky Conference Tournament finals appearances in 2001, 2002 and 2003.
 In 2002-03 they beat a nationally ranked top ten opponent in St. Joseph's University to begin the season and qualified for its first ever national post-season tournament, the NIT, since going Division I.

 He also has extensive basketball camp and clinic experience.
 Orton was the camp director at all of his coaching stops which included running team camp, overnight camp, day camp and going off campus to conduct two and three day camps at various towns in the state of Alaska.